 We believe self-expression is for everyone.
 That's why we create tools that make it easy for anyone to print their own ideas.

-Founded by Jesse Genet and Stephan Ango, Lumi was made possible by a worldwide community of makers and pioneers.
+Founded by Jesse Genet and Stephan Ango, Inkodye was made possible by a worldwide community of makers and pioneers.
 This is our story, so far.

 The journey begins

 At 16 years old, Jesse Genet started a T-shirt company in her parent's basement in Detroit, and began developing a way to print photography on textiles.
 She called her experiments "The Lumi Process".

 Early signs of success brought Jesse to Los Angeles where she began selling her T-shirts to boutiques along Melrose Avenue.

 We're a pair of oddballs entering the same product design class at Art Center College of Design in Pasadena.
 Between school projects we begin talking about Inkodye.

 We move to the Brewery Lofts in downtown Los Angeles and begin using the laundry room at Stephan's loft to conduct experiments with photographic dye.
 It had all of the essentials: washer, dryer, sink, tile floors and a second-hand xenon spotlight purchased on Craigslist.

 Our results are beginning to look good, but we need the funds to continue the research and development process.
 Luckily Kickstarter.com had been founded a few months prior.
 We successfully raise $13,597, one of the biggest projects at the time, and go on to win Best Design Project of 2010.
 Our rewards include wallets and bags made with Inkodye.